hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Unsuccessful in-band GET from a Windows laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from a Windows laptop")

-If you don't provide formerly a target iLO IP address to an `iLOrest login` command, iLOrest uses the `blobstore://.` target URL to connect to the local iLO via the CHIF driver.
+If you don't provide formerly an URL of the form `https://<iLO-IP-address>` to an `iLOrest login` command, iLOrest uses the `blobstore://.` target URL to connect to the local iLO via the CHIF driver.

 The `blobstore://.` URL can be used as well in Redfish client Python or PowerShell scripts  perform in-band management operations.
 Such programs will have the same behavior as iLOrest ...
 TBD